Kazooki123/starlopost/plugins/analyze/Analyze.md

 We always keep StarloPost a safe place for creators and users as well.
 And this includes not just images but videos as well.

-We'll use C++ for the _auto_ ranking as it's performance in sorting and ranking are benchmarked well.
+We'll use Python for the _auto_ ranking as it's performance in sorting and ranking are benchmarked well.

 ## Filtering

 In StarloPost, images that are being filtered are being set in the sorting algorithm depending on users behavior or topic interest.

-C++ can do this by the form of libraries and basic _MATH_ format for ranking and filter/sorting.
+Python can do this by the form of libraries and basic _MATH_ format for ranking and filter/sorting.

 ## Image Recognition